TISUnion/Carpet-TIS-Addition/docs/commands.md

 Adding a `realtime` suffix to the command will turn the rate result from in-game time based to realtime based

+Check rule [lifeTimeTrackerConsidersMobcap](rules.md#lifetimetrackerconsidersmobcap) for switching the strategy with mobs that don't count towards mobcap

 ### tracking

 `/lifetime tracking [<start|stop|restart>]`